Spazzy757/helm-to-kustomize/README.md

 ## Step 3: create the Kustomization config

-One thing that is not very well known is that helm does not handle namespaces very well, when you define `--namespace` while running `helm install` tiller does all the namespace work at runtime, meaning that in order to be more decalartive you will need to create you namespace config manually:
+One thing that is not very well known is that helm does not handle namespaces very well, when you define `--namespace` while running `helm install` tiller does all the namespace work at runtime, meaning that in order to be more declartive you will need to create you namespace config manually:

 ```
 cat <<EOF > base/nginx-ingress/namespace.yaml